My top 10 Airfix Vintage Classics wish list – Aviation

 I have to start this blog with a confession, I’m an Airfix Fan Boy, well closer to middle age than boy!
 So putting together ‘My top 10 Airfix Vintage Classics wish list – aviation’ seemed like an obvious blog post.

-Airfix were my models of choice growing up in the 70’s.
+Airfix were my model of choice growing up in the 70’s.
 In the 80’s and 90’s I had found Matchbox kits and the occasional exotic Japanese manufacture.
 But the bulk of my builds would have been Airfix, followed by Matchbox.

 So I thought it would be fun to put together my top 10 Airfix Vintage Classics wish list – aviation (that hints at another list at some point).